-The 1LT brings a power-adjustable driver's seat, single-zone automatic climate control, Bluetooth smartphone connectivity, a leather-wrapped steering wheel, imitation wood interior trim, body-color side moldings and 18-inch machined-aluminum wheels.
+The 1LT brings a power-adjustable driver's seat, single-zone automatic climate control, Bluetooth smartphone connectivity, a leather-wrapped steering wheel, a forward collision alert, a lane departure warning system, imitation wood interior trim, body-colored side moldings and 18-inch machined-aluminum wheels.

 The 2LT adds heated front seats, a 10-speaker Bose stereo system with a USB port, remote start, a power liftgate, tri-zone automatic climate control and a universal garage door opener.

-The LTS comes with leather upholstery, heated and cooled front seats, a power-adjustable passenger's seat, power-folding exterior mirrors, chrome exterior trim and 20-inch aluminum wheels.
+The LTZ comes with leather upholstery, heated and cooled front seats, a power-adjustable passenger's seat, power-folding exterior mirrors, chrome exterior trim and 20-inch aluminum wheels.

 All Traverse models come standard with dual front, front side and full-length side curtain airbags in addition to the industry's first front-center airbag.
 Traction and stability control systems are also included.